Quick and easy maple candied nuts are a thing of beauty! These maple cinnamon walnuts are a simple snack and a great make ahead gift idea.

 Quick Candied Nut Process

 There are a couple of ways to make candied nuts.
 You can do this in the oven or on the stovetop.
 For the quickest method, I recommend the stovetop and using a shallow non-stick frying pan.
-I use a Russell Hobbs Crystaltech pan, that has worked really well for this recipe.

 This is a one-pan recipe.